-To learn more about what will be covered in each course please select from the subject list below:
+To learn more about what will be covered in each subject, please select from the list below:

 Topics from: